Gyeongbu high-speed railway: Gyeongbu KTX stops

-Passenger surveys in the first months found that the limited capacity of bus connections and the lack of subway connections for intermediate stations, especially the newly built stations Gwangmyeong and Cheonan-Asan, was the problem mentioned most often.
+Passenger surveys in the first months found that the limited capacity of bus connections and the lack of subway connections for intermediate stations, especially the newly built stations Gwangmyeong and Cheonan-Asan, were the problem mentioned most often.
 A better connection to Cheonan-Asan station was provided by an extension of Seoul Subway Line 1 along the Janghang Line, opened on 14 December 2008.
 Gwangmyeong station was linked to the same subway line by a shuttle service on 15 December 2006, but it made little impact due to the longtime differences between KTX and subway train schedules.

+Future plans

+A connecting line between Suwon Station and PyeongtaekJije Station is scheduled to open by the end of 2026.
+The new route includes a new station for the KTX at Seojongni, and will enable these services via Suwon to bypass the Gyeongbu Main Line through Daejeon.

 Other services

 Services using the Gyeongbu HSR only from Seoul to Daejeon and continuing all along the Honam Line are operated as the Honam KTX service.
 When introduced in 2004, the new service cut travel time between Yongsan in Seoul and Mokpo from 4 hours 42 minutes to 2 hours 58 minutes.
 From April 2011, the new Jeolla KTX service will use the same section of the Gyeongbu HSR to reach Yeosu along the Honam and Jeolla Lines, reducing the Seoul–Yeosu travel time from the current 5 hours 13 minutes to 2 hours 55 minutes.
 The new service will After the completion of the first stage of the Honam HSR and then the Suseo HSR, most Honam and Jeolla KTX services will use the Gyeongbu HSR only between the junction near Pyeongtaek and Osong.

 Services using the Gyeongbu HSR between Seoul and Dongdaegu, and diverging to the Gyeongbu Line to reach the Gyeongjeon Line, are operated as the Gyeongjeon KTX service, which started on 15 December 2010, initially reaching Masan with a minimum travel time of 2 hours 54 minutes.
 This service is to be extended to Jinju by 2012.

 From 2012, Korail plans to extend some KTX services to Incheon International Airport on the AREX line.
 The planned travel time between Incheon International Airport and Busan is 2 hours 41 minutes.

 From 2015, a KTX service between Seoul and Pohang, diverging from the Gyeongbu HSR to the Donghae Line at Singyeongju station, is planned to cut travel time by 33 minutes to 1 hour 50 minutes.